Constraint-induced movement therapy

 • Average improvement of 25 points in the Fugl-Meyer Assessment for upper limbs in stroke patients

-• Functional improvements persist in 68% of patients at 6 months
+• Functional improvement persists in 68% of cases at 6 months

 • FIM scores are 20% higher compared to traditional therapy

-Neuroimaging evidence indicates increased gray matter density in the motor cortex by 12-15% post-treatment, confirming neuroplastic effects.
+Neuroimaging evidence indicates an increase of 12-15% in gray matter density in the motor cortex post-treatment, confirming neuroplastic effects.

 Alternatives

-If CIMT is unsuitable, the following alternatives can be considered:
+If CIMT is unsuitable, the following alternatives may be considered:

-• Mirror therapy: uses mirror reflection to create visual illusions
+• Mirror therapy: using mirror reflection to create visual illusions

-• Conventional physical therapy: targeted strength and coordination training
+• Traditional physical therapy: targeted muscle strength and coordination training

 • Virtual reality training: digital exercises simulating daily movements